 The ASHA Convention is a professional development event and is not intended to be inclusive of children.
-Children under age 18 are not permitted in the Exhibit Hall and strollers are not permitted in the Exhibit Hall or in session rooms.
-Both space limitations in session rooms and the potential for disruption are prohibitive of having children present during education sessions.
-ASHA does not provide child care services, however, your hotel concierge can provide information about on-site child care services or other local options for child care.
+Due to safety and liability issues, children under age 18 are not permitted in the Exhibit Hall, and strollers are not permitted in the Exhibit Hall or in session rooms.
+Due to space limitations and the potential for disruption in session rooms, as well as safety issues should overcrowding occur, the presence of infants and children in education sessions is discouraged.
+ASHA does not provide child care services.
+Your hotel concierge may be able to provide information about on-site child care services or other local options for child care.

 Comments and Feedback